 This Plan uses a specific network of Health Care Providers, called the Full PPO provider network.
 Providers in this network are called Participating Providers.
 You pay less for Covered Services when you use a Participating Provider than when you use a Non-Participating Provider.
-You can find Participating Providers in this network at member.accolade.com or blueshieldca.com, or by calling Accolade Customer Service at 1-866-336-0711.
+You can find Participating Providers in this network at blueshieldca.com.